What is Asbestos?

 - What are the chances of asbestos being present during the loft work?

-However, bear in mind that any qualified and trained person will raise concerns before you get a chance to ask these questions.
+However, remember that any qualified and trained person will raise concerns before you get a chance to ask these questions.

 How do The Loft Boys handle this?